MicrosoftDocs/sdk-api/sdk-api-src/content/wsbonline/index.md

 ## -description

-This header is used by Windows Server Backup.
+This header is used by wsb.
 For more information, see:

 - [Windows Server Backup](../_wsb/index.md)